ajramos202/ajramos202/README.md

-### Hi there 👋

 ## About Me

-Hello there! 👋 I'm Amanda, a Data Scientist passionate about utilizing my skills to bring about changes in the accessibility of healthcare.
+Greetings! 👋 I'm Amanda, a Data Scientist passionate about utilizing my skills to bring about changes in the accessibility of healthcare.

 ### 🔭 What I'm Working On